Najidnadri/hirola_template/README.md

 And that's it.
-Enter your project developer and you can now start developing with hot reloading using this command
+Enter your project development folder and you can now start developing with hot reloading using this command
 ```
 trunk serve
 ```